 Yes, Form EP (1038) can be used by any of the parties to appeal proceedings.
 The role of the party concerned will be clear from the nature of the document being filed.

 National plug-ins can be downloaded either from this website or from the website of the national office concerned.
-See the installation guide for information on how to install them in version 4 ("Other procedures").
+All currently available national plug-ins are automatically installed by the latest full installation of Online Filing.
+See the installation guide for information on how to activate/deactivate them in version 5 ("Other procedures").

 For any issues relating to the filing of national applications please contact the national office concerned.